Code-Institute-Submissions/moscarellar-ci-5/README.md

 - Attempt to access protected pages as an authenticated user with valid credentials

 ### Expected results
-- Unauthenticated users should be redirected to the login page
 - Users with invalid credentials should be denied access
 - Users with valid credentials should be granted access